 No space for an end table?
 This one fits right over the arm of your living room chair!
 Keep your reading materials, coffee and electronics close by while relaxing with this amazingly easy sofa arm tray table.
 Plus, you can learn a new joining method during this super-simple woodworking project.
-See just how easy this project is: click here to get the full plans.
+See just how easy this project is.

 This simple but clever painting bench is the perfect starter project if you’re new to woodworking.
 It takes just four hours to build and costs less than $20.
 The multi-purpose design means it functions as a step for reaching high painting jobs, a seat when painting skirting boards or ground-level projects, and a handy seat when you’re ready for a break.
 It can even double as a table for that all-important coffee and donut to keep your energy levels high.
 With curved stretchers so it tucks under your arm, this lightweight bench is a handy, useful woodworking project.